Marhtini/marhtini.github.io/index.md

+## Development Log 9 - January 7th 2025
+It’s been a tough holiday season.
+What started as a simple sickness turned into pneumonia, leaving me bed.
+Once I’m on the mend, I’ll be back to writing code and tackling projects.
+For now, it’s all about rest and recovery.

 ## Development Log 8 - December 29th 2024
 It’s been a while — unfortunately, the kids managed to share the gift of holiday sickness with us this year.